oyanzhi/tp/docs/DeveloperGuide.md

 **MSS**

 1. The user <u>searches for the client to edit by their name (UC01)</u>.
-2. The user selects which user and which reminder to delete.
+2. The user selects which client and which reminder to delete.
 3. FinHub displays a success message.
 4. FinHub shows the client the list without the deleted reminder.